kernoeb/google-image-reverse-search-downloader/README.md

 # Note

-Only French is supported for now, but feel free to add your own language in the main script (pull request), but it should still work anyway.

 It can happen that Google is a bit capricious, so do not hesitate to restart the script.
 If the waiting period is exceeded, it is very likely that no image has been found.

+The script uses French as the browser language, feel free to add your language, but it should still work anyway :)

 ----